 - You can add up to five custom rate limiting rules.

 - Click Add Rule on the right side of Custom Rules.

 - Follow the on-screen instructions to add a custom rate limiting rule.
 The following

 Parameter Description Rule Name

-- The names of rules that are set for the same accelerated domain name must be unique.
+- The names of rules that are configured for the same domain name must be unique.

-URI Enter the URI that you want to protect, for example,
+URI The URI that you want to protect.
+Example:

 /register.
 If the URI contains parameters, for example,